microdevops-com/microdevops-utils/heartbeat_mesh/README.md

 Sender could add payload, such as host uptime, with heartbeats.

-Most common usage is to moniror server (host) availability, but you can use any arbitrary name as resource definition in separate config and automate heartbeats for some service:
+Most common usage is to monitor server (host) availability, but you can use any arbitrary name as resource definition in separate config and automate heartbeats for some service:
 ```
 systemctl is-active --quiet service && sender.py --config service.yaml
 ```